 For a great summary and 'how to guide' for Android, see this article by Calflora.org.
 This article outlines the steps for using an external GPS with Android.
 It says that on IOS, simply pairing the external GPS to your iDevice will do the trick.

-The Calflora article linked above has been pasted in its entirety below, in case the link is removed in the future.
+The Calflora article linked above has been pasted in its entirety below.

 All copyrights for the content below are attributed to The Calflora Database.